Weeshr-Engineering/be-assessment/README.md

 ## Getting Started

-- Edit the .env file to suit your needs
+- Edit the .example.env file with app credentials and rename it to .env
 - Run `npm run start:dev` to start the development server
-- Run `npm run start` to start the production server
+- Run `npm test` to run the tests
-- Visit `http://localhost:3000/api/v1/greetings` to see the result
+- Visit `https://be-assessment.onrender.com/api/v1/greetings` to see the result

 ## API Endpoints Documentation

-Api Documentation can be found at: [API Documentation](https:///api-docs/)
+Api Documentation can be found at: [API Documentation](https://https://be-assessment.onrender.com/api-docs/)

 ### Base URL

-All endpoints are prefixed with `/api/v1/`.
+All endpoints are prefixed with `https://be-assessment.onrender.com/api/v1/`.

 ### Categories